Davphla/gno-tutorial/2-hello-world/slides.md

 # Let's code it!

 <!--

+Code part :
+Introduce our repository

 Important concept

 - **Embrace global state**
   Realms *are* global by design — use them like APIs for shared data.

 - **Fail fast with `panic`**
+It's used as a control flow mechanism to stop the execution of a realm when something goes wrong use panic to enforce contract rules and protect the integrity of your contract's state

-Embrace it for fast failure in smart contract logic.
+Embrace Panic for fast failure in realm to avoid silent errors.
-  Avoid silent errors.
 Panic clearly when assumptions break.

 - **Design for readability**
   Code clarity matters more than cleverness — your smart contracts are public infrastructure.